SAP/luigi/docs/getting-started.md

 - how to create a micro frontend
 - how to add localization to your app and display it in multiple languages

-The whole tutorial should take about an hour to complete.
-The source code for the tutorial app can be found [here](https://github.com/SAP-samples/luigi-micro-frontend-application).
+Alternatively, the tutorial app can be installed directly by following the `README` file of [this GitHub repository](https://github.com/SAP-samples/luigi-micro-frontend-application).

 ### e2e example